Our Congregation is Already Welcoming.

 Because your ministry remains your own

-The main requirement to join the RIC roster is to have passed a welcoming statement that includes “people of all sexual orientations and gender identities” or that lists lesbian, gay, bisexual, and transgender, people explicitly.
+The main requirement to join the RIC roster is to have passed a welcoming statement that includes “people of all sexual orientations, gender identities and gender expressions” or that lists lesbian, gay, bisexual, and transgender, queer, intersex and asexual/aromantic people explicitly.
 In best supporting your ministry setting, each RIC setting should live into that welcome however it best fits their community.
 ReconcilingWorks is ready to partner with communities in discerning how to engage in ministry and advocacy.

 For the health of your community